A Benue survivor recounts the night armed attackers stormed Yelwata camp, killing her five children and displacing thousands.

 A Voice for the Dead

 For Apeh, the hearing was not about geopolitics, Washington, Abuja or policy assessments.
-It was about speaking for five children who did not live to grow up.
+It was about speaking for her five children who did not live to grow up.

 Sitting in her home thousands of miles away from the Congress floor, she told her story so the world would not erase theirs.